bhavikpanchal28/2D-Video-Game/README.md

 A scrolling background has been added. \
 Pixel perfect horizontal collision has been implemented.
 As well as a few blocks in place as obstacles. \
 Fire traps have been added.
 With animation. \
-Next implementation will be player collision with the traps.
+When the player hits the fire, there is an animation that shows the player has been damaged.